Retraction (topology): Retract

 that is, the composition of r with the inclusion is the identity of A. Note that, by definition, a retraction maps X onto A. A subspace A is called a retract of X if such a retraction exists.
 For instance, any non-empty space retracts to a point in the obvious way (any constant map yields a retraction).
 If X is Hausdorff, then A must be a closed subset of X.

-If $r: X \to A$ is a retraction, then the composition ι∘r is an idempotent continuous map from X to X. Conversely, given any idempotent continuous map $s: X \to X,$ we obtain a retraction onto the image of s by restricting the codomain.
+If $r: X \to A$ is a retraction, then the composition $\iota \circ r$ is an idempotent continuous map from X to X. Conversely, given any idempotent continuous map $s: X \to X,$ we obtain a retraction onto the image of s by restricting the codomain.